Lapland-UAS-Tequ/tequ-rpi-setup/README.md

 ## (Optional) Transfer Raspberry Pi OS to SSD

+Tested with:
+- Raspberry PI 4
+- Argon ONE M.2 Aluminum Case for Raspberry Pi 4 - With SSD support via M.2
+- Samsung MZ-N6E250BW - SSD 860 EVO M.2 250GB SATA 6 Gb/s

 If you want to use the RPI without the SD card, you can transfer to RPI OS to an external USB, SSD or HDD.
-This will make it run a bit faster, when using it for anything data related.
+This will make it run a lot faster, when using it for anything data related.

 ### Open the Raspberry Pi config menu
 ```